 Departing with tradition to deliver 5 world class airports:

-Beijing New Airport: Realising the iconic design of Zaha Hadid
+Beijing Daxing International Airport: Helping realise the iconic design of Zaha Hadid

-BuroHappold was part of the consortium that won the international competition to realise Zaha Hadid’s unique architectural vision for this vast 700,000m² airport terminal.
+BuroHappold helped realise Zaha Hadid’s unique architectural vision for this vast 700,000m² airport terminal.
 The iconic design features a central hub from which six curved spikes extend, and is designed for passenger convenience as well as dramatic impact as it reduces the distance to the departure gates to a maximum of 600m.
 We worked extremely closely with the architect to integrate our engineering design into the architectural form, allowing us to render the fluid curves and spacious areas required to realise a terminal that is at once highly functional and aesthetically beautiful.

 Gardermoen Airport: Designing the world’s greenest airport terminal